khoi-stripe/stripe-dash/SHARE_FEATURE.md

 - Notification system: Success/error messages for sharing

 ## Security & Privacy
-- No authentication required for reading public GitHub issues
+- No authentication required
-- Data persists as GitHub issues (can be manually deleted if needed)
+- Data expires automatically (30 days)
-- URLs are not discoverable (random 8-character IDs mapped to issue titles)
+- URLs are not discoverable (random 8-character IDs)
 - Only prototype configuration data is shared, no real user data
-- Issues are clearly labeled as auto-generated prototype shares
-- Leverages GitHub's infrastructure security and reliability

-## GitHub Integration Benefits
-- **Transparency**: All shared data is visible as GitHub issues
-- **Auditability**: Track when shares were created and by whom
-- **Management**: Easily close/delete shares via GitHub UI
-- **Reliability**: Leverages GitHub's 99.9% uptime
-- **Free**: No cost for storage or API usage on public repos